Carl Demmer

-Carl Ignaz Anton Demmer, also Karl, (baptised 11 February 1766 – after 1824) was an operatic tenor at the Vienna court opera, and possibly Florestan in the first version of Beethoven's opera Fidelio on 20 November 1805, then titled Leonore, oder Der Triumph der ehelichen Liebe.
+Carl Ignaz Anton Demmer, also known as Karl, (baptised 11 February 1766 – after 1824) was an operatic tenor at the Vienna court opera, and possibly Florestan in the first version of Beethoven's opera Fidelio on 20 November 1805, then titled Leonore, oder Der Triumph der ehelichen Liebe.

 Life

 Born in Cologne, Demmer was baptised Carl Ignaz Anton on 11 February 1766 in the Cologne parish of St: Lupus.
 He began his artistic career as a choir singer at various churches in Cologne.
 Around 1786, he became an opera singer, who is first documented at the society of Gustav Friedrich Wilhelm Großmann and its co-director Christian Wilhelm Klos in Cologne.
 The music director of the company was Friedrich August Burgmüller.
 Together with Burgmüller, Demmer then moved to the Theater Bonn, which was opened on 3 January 1789.

 At Pentecost 1790, he moved to the troupe of J. A. Dietrich, which played mainly in the Netherlands.
 He met Karl Friedrich Krüger and his sister Caroline, whom he soon married.
 The troupe also played at the just opened Hoogduitse Schouwburg Amsterdam.

 On 4 February 1791 Demmer and his wife came to the Weimar court theatre, where both were supported by Johann Wolfgang von Goethe.
 At Pentecost 1794, the couple appeared in Frankfurt.
 On 5 May Goethe's mother wrote to her son in Weimar: